 In-Person Events Vs Virtual Events

 Virtual events have limitations that in-person events don’t.
 Where in-person events can draw attendees with a unique destination and the promise of networking, virtual events must rely on content.
 Marketers and planners need to market content to the segments that get the best response.
 And, for virtual events, planners must decide how to provide content.
 At in-person events, breakout sessions and multiple content options are held at the same time.
-Are you planning a virtual event that also needs to offer multiple content options simultaneously or are you offering multiple single content experience?
+Are you planning a virtual event that also needs to offer multiple content options simultaneously, or are you offering multiple single-content experiences?
 It’s a decision that has to be made.
 Not only that, engaging attendees through virtual meetings is more difficult and requires creativity and event technology like mobile event apps to make an impact.

 Another reality is that, with virtual events, face-to-face engagement suffers.
 There’s no way around it.
-Attendee to attendee networking is not as viable and sales meetings have to happen after the fact, using data gathered virtually rather than leads gathered onsite.
+Attendee-to-attendee networking is not as viable, and sales meetings have to happen after the fact, using data gathered virtually rather than leads gathered onsite.
 If you are taking your conference virtual, can you still create that 1:1 meeting with your sales rep to talk about account specifics in the days that follow?
 After the event, post-event follow-up needs to happen more quickly.
-Data is critical and follow-up has to be fast and on-point.
+Data is critical, and follow-up has to be fast and on-point.
 Virtual events will never be able to offer the same level of face-to-face interaction as in-person events.
 That being said, there are ways to make virtual events successful, but it takes careful planning, great data, and agility.

 Virtual Event Elements